More Online Information

 Theclinesthes onchya, The Australian native "Cycad Blue" butterfly

 Cycas revoluta, also known as the Sago "Palm", is one of the most common cycads used in landscaping.
+Unfortunately, the devastating cycad blue butterfly means that this species will probably disappear from Queensland landscapes.
+If you're interested in planting cycads in Qld, seek out typess that aren't so badly affected (if at all).

 ) University of Arkansas